zowe/docs-site/docs/user-guide/generate-certificates.md

 ```
 **Notes:**

 * `zowe.certificate.keystore.password` has a hardcoded password value.
 However, if you are using `type: PKCS12`, the password field must be the real password.
-Open the `zowe.yaml` file to check the references to the newly generated certificate values, as shown in the following code snippet:

 ### Next steps after JCERACFKS setup